-Here is everything you need to know about what is entailed in a garage conversion, from the cost, to the range of benefits it would bring to your property.
+Here is everything you need to know about what is entailed in a garage conversion, from the cost to the range of benefits it would bring to your property.

 Garage conversions are a popular form of home renovation because they are fairly simple in the construction process and offer fantastic results in a short period of time.

-One way to maximise the potential from your ground floor space is to combine your garage space with that of your existing ground.
-You can really make the most of the spaciousness of your floor plan, allowing more light to filter through your home, creating a far greater living space.
+One way to maximise the potential of your ground floor space is to combine your garage space with that of your existing ground.
+You can really make the most of the spaciousness of your floor plan, allowing more light to filter through your home, and creating a far greater living space.

-If you’re lucky enough to have a double garage, this can either be used to double the amount of space – creating a fabulous living area – or, use half the space to keep a single garage and still use some of the footprint to form an extension.
+If you’re lucky enough to have a double garage, this can either be used to double the amount of space – creating a fabulous living area – or, use half the space to keep a single garage and still use some of the footprints to form an extension.